Voultapher/sort-research-rs/writeup/a_limited_performance_analysis_of_glidesort/text.md

 - rust_glidesort_stable ~2300 LoC
 ```

 rust_std_stable is by far the simplest implementation.
-An additional source of complexity can be complex state invariants. rust_glidesort_stable introduces 20+ structs, some with very complex state invariants like `MergeStack`.
+An additional source of complexity can be complex state invariants. rust_glidesort_stable introduces 20+ structs, some with complex state invariants like `MergeStack`.
 In contrast rust_ipn_stable mostly introduces faster versions of the existing building blocks of rust_std_stable eg. `parity_merge_plus` which implements the same interface as the existing `merge` function, readable as straight line code.

 ### Binary size